holdenmatt/duckdb-wasm-kit/README.md

 ```
 /**
- * Export a table (or view) to an Arrow file with a given filename.
+ * Export a table/view to an Arrow file with a given filename.
  */
 const exportArrow: (db: AsyncDuckDB, tableName: string, filename?: string) => Promise<File>;

 /**
- * Export a table (or view) to a CSV file with a given filename.
+ * Export a table/view to a CSV file.
  */
 const exportCsv: (db: AsyncDuckDB, tableName: string, filename?: string, delimiter?: string) => Promise<File>;

 /**
- * Export a table to Parquet.
+ * Export a table/view to Parquet.
  *
  * Uses zstd compression by default, which seems to be both smaller & faster for many files.
  */